Who is Covered by an Uninsured Motorist Insurance Policy?

 “In deciding whether a relative is a resident of the named insured’s household, we generally consider both the language of the insurance policy and “the aggregate details of the family’s living arrangements.”
 Our courts have held that “[t]he ordinary and accepted meaning of the phrase `one residing in the same household’ in an insurance policy pertains to one who physically maintains permanent or frequently utilized living accommodations.”
 And an individual may have more than one residence for purposes of insurance coverage.”

 Most uninsured motorist policies say that if the victim making the uninsured motorist claim is hurt by a relative driving another vehicle the relative owns, then that person causing the crash is not uninsured motorist because of the relative in household exclusion.
 It does not apply if the relative does not live in the same household.
+Our Atlanta personal injury attorneys can help you will all of your concerns.

 The policy language says: Resident means a person who continuously lives in your household and is not related by blood marriage or adoption.
 The key then is whether they live in the household.